The Captive Heart: Plot

-In 1940 France, Czechoslovak Army Captain Karel Hašek escapes from Dachau and assumes the identity of a dead British officer, Geoffrey Mitchell.
-He later winds up with British prisoners of war, captured when the Germans overrun the French.
-They are marched to a prison camp in western Germany.
-Hasek is initially suspected of being a spy by his fellow prisoners, due to his ability to speak German and none of Mitchell's comrades were captured.
-Some wish to lynch him, but Major Dalrymple, the senior British officer, hears Hašek out and believes his story, especially after a visit from a Gestapo agent from Heer Forster, who ran Dachau during Hašek's stay, who eyes Hašek's suspiciously.
-To avoid suspicion, he maintains the fiction that Mitchell is still alive, corresponding with his widow Celia.
-Prior to the war, Mitchell had abandoned his wife and their two children.
-But Hašek's letters, supposedly written by her husband, rekindle Celia's love.
+In 1940, Czechoslovak Army Captain Karel Hašek escapes from Dachau and reaches France during the German invasion.
+He assumes the identity of a dead British officer, Geoffrey Mitchell, and becomes a prisoner of war after the German victory.
+Hašek is initially suspected of being a spy by the British prisoners, because he can speak German and no one else from Mitchell's unit was captured.
+Some wish to lynch him.
+But Major Dalrymple, the senior British officer, hears Hašek out and believes him, especially after Gestapo agent Forster visits the camp.
+Forster ran Dachau during Hašek's stay, and eyes Hašek suspiciously.
+To avoid exposure, Hašek must maintain the fiction that Mitchell is still alive.
+He gets a letter from Mitchell's abandoned wife Celia, reminding her husband of their two children and hoping to rekindle their marriage.
+Since the Germans read all prisoner correspondence, Hašek decides he must respond as if he were Mitchell, now returning Celia's affection.
+They exchange many letters, and develop a relationship.

-Over time, Forster keeps visiting the camp, and Hašek fears he may be unmasked.
+Forster visits the camp several times, and Hašek fears he may be unmasked.
 Forster compliments him on his nearly perfect German and seems to recognise him, but cannot quite place him.
 Later, after almost four years captivity, Forster tells Hašek he knows he is not Mitchell and that his photograph has been sent to Berlin for identification.
 Soon after, it is announced that some prisoners are to be repatriated, but when Hašek goes for his medical exam, he is turned away.

-A plan to save him is devised without his knowledge.
-Late one night, Private Mathews, a burglar in civilian life, breaks into the Kommandant's office with Dalrymple and Lieutenant Stephen Hardy, a piano player and one of Hašek's close friends during their stay.
-Locating the list of those to be repatriated, they replace Matthews' name with that of Mitchell/Hašek.
+The other prisoners devise a plan to save him without his knowledge.
+Private Mathews is on the repatriation list and volunteers to let Hašek go in his place.
+Major Dalrymple, Hašek's friend Lieutenant Stephen Hardy, and Mathews (a burglar in civilian life) break into the Kommandant's office and replace "Mathews" with "Mitchell" on the list.
 The plan works, and Hašek is "returned" to Britain.

-He travels to Celia's residence and breaks the news of her husband's death.
+Celia goes to meet the repatriation group, but is baffled when her husband does not appear.
+Hašek explains his situation to the British authorities, and enrolls in the Free Czechoslovak Army.
+He also travels to Celia's residence and breaks the news of her husband's death and his impersonation.
 She is devastated, and Hašek leaves.
 After she recovers, however, she rereads his letters, realizing that she has fallen in love with the writer.
-When Hašek calls her on the telephone on VE Day, she is eager to speak with him.
+When Hašek calls her on the telephone on V-E Day, she is eager to speak with him.